 Points Requirements for Graduate Post Study Work Visa UK

-Afterwards, the Immigration Officer (Home Office) checks whether the applicant has successfully completed the course of study which was undertaken during their last grant of permission to study on the student route, or their last permission to study prior to taking up a Student Union Sabbatical Office (SUSO) role on the student route.
-Students who undertake two consecutive periods as a Student Union Sabbatical Officer after their studies can also meet the requirement.
-Where the applicant was permitted to change their course of study under the Immigration Rules without applying for further permission as a student, this requirement only applies to the course to which they changed.
+Subsequently, the Immigration Officer at the Home Office examines whether the applicant has successfully completed the course of study undertaken during their previous grant of permission to study on the student route or their last study permission before serving as a Student Union Sabbatical Officer (SUSO) on the student route.
+The requirement may also be met by students who hold two consecutive periods as a Student Union Sabbatical Officer after their studies.
+If the applicant was allowed to change their course of study under the Immigration Rules without seeking further student permission, this requirement only applies to the modified course.

-If the Home Office does receive the notification from the Student Sponsor, but the CAS shows that the applicant had been studying a qualifying qualification, then the Immigration Officer does not refuse the application if it would otherwise be granted.
-Instead, the Immigration Officer (Home Office) normally contacts the Sponsor for confirmation that the student has successfully completed the course of study.
+If the Home Office does not receive the notification from the Student Sponsor, but the Confirmation of Acceptance for Studies (CAS) indicates that the applicant was studying a qualifying qualification, the Immigration Officer does not immediately refuse the application if it meets other requirements.
+Instead, the Home Office will typically contact the Sponsor to verify that the applicant has indeed completed their course of study.

 Qualification Requirements for Graduate Post Study Visa UK

-Accordingly, the Immigration Officer checks whether the student gained the qualification during the last grant of permission to study, or in the period of permission immediately prior to undertake a role as a Student Union Sabbatical Officer.
-Please note, students who undertake two consecutive periods as a Student Union Sabbatical Officer after their studies meet the Qualification requirements for Graduate Post Study Work Visa UK.
+To be eligible for the Graduate Post Study Work Visa in the UK, the Immigration Officer (Home Office) verifies whether the applicant has completed a course of study that leads to a UK bachelor’s or postgraduate degree, or a relevant qualification listed in Appendix Graduate GR.5.2.
+The officer also confirms whether the applicant obtained the qualification during their last period of permission to study or in the period immediately prior to undertaking a role as a Student Union Sabbatical Officer.
+It’s worth noting that candidates who have served two consecutive periods as a Student Union Sabbatical Officer after their studies meet the qualification requirements for the Graduate Post Study Work Visa in the UK.

-- a law conversion course validated by the Solicitors Regulation Authority (referred to by its previous name of ‘Joint Academic Stage Board’ in the Graduate route immigration rules) in England and Wales
+- A law conversion course, validated by the Solicitors Regulation Authority (previously referred to as the ‘Joint Academic Stage Board’), in England and Wales.

 Study in the UK Requirement for Graduate Post Study Visa

-For the purposes of assessing the Study in the UK requirement, the Home Office considers all periods of Student permission which were granted to study the eligible qualification that the applicant subsequently successfully completed.
-This means that an applicant who was unable to complete their studies in one period of Student permission, for reasons such as maternity leave or sickness, and who consequently deferred their studies and completed the course of studies at a later date with Student permission, will have all those periods counted.
+In order to evaluate the Study in the UK requirement, the Home Office takes into account all instances of Student permission granted for the purpose of studying the eligible qualification that the applicant eventually completed with success.
+This means that if an applicant was unable to complete their studies in one period of Student permission due to reasons such as maternity leave or sickness, and as a result, deferred their studies and finished the course later on with Student permission, all of those periods will be taken into account.

-This also applies to a PhD Student who started their course in the UK, then left the UK overseas research (as part of their qualification), and thus either had their sponsorship withdrawn or was not granted permission as Student for that overseas period, but who subsequently returned to the UK as a Student to successfully complete their course (by, for example, conducting further research, writing up their thesis or submitting their viva).
-An applicant in these circumstances should not be prevented from meeting the study in the UK requirement if the total length of all those periods of permission meets the relevant requirement.
+An applicant who started their PhD course in the UK, went overseas for research (as part of their qualification), and either had their sponsorship withdrawn or was not granted permission as a Student for that period, can still meet the Study in the UK requirement if they subsequently returned to the UK as a Student to complete their course successfully.
+This applies as long as the total length of all those periods of permission meets the relevant requirement.

 Course Duration 12 Months or More

-An applicant who made their student or Tier 4 (General) student application before their course started and started the course before permission was granted (as permitted in Student route), will have their study time in the UK before permission being granted counted as well.
-This means that apart from the granted permission period, the period from course start date, as noted on their CAS, to the date of permission being granted, will also be counted.
-The same applies to applicants who were allowed to start their course before permission was granted due to Covid-19 concessions.
+If an applicant applied for a Student or Tier 4 (General) student visa before their course began and started the course before receiving permission (as allowed in the Student route), the time spent studying in the UK prior to permission being granted will also be counted towards the study in the UK requirement.
+This includes the period from the course start date, as indicated on their CAS, to the date of permission being granted.
+The same applies to applicants who were permitted to start their course before receiving permission due to Covid-19 concessions.

 Course Duration 12 Months or Less

-Applicants who studied a course lasting 12 months or less must have spent the full duration of the relevant period of permission course studying in the UK (or on permitted study abroad programs, where relevant) on either the student route or former Tier 4 (General).
+To meet the Study in the UK requirement, applicants who studied a course lasting 12 months or less are required to have completed their entire period of study in the UK (or on authorized study abroad programs, if applicable) under either the student route or the former Tier 4 (General) route.

 At Least 12 months of permission

-Applicants who studied a course for longer than 12 months must have been granted at least 12 months of Student or Tier 4 (General) permission, and all study must have taken place in the UK during at least 12 months of that permission, with the exception of permitted study abroad programmes.
-For articulation programmes, a student must have successfully completed the final year of study in the UK, i.e., the final year is treated for the purpose of this application as the eligible course and the relevant requirement of study in the UK requirement applies depending on the length of such course.
-However, a student who undertakes the first year of an articulation programme in the UK and then completes the course overseas will not be eligible.
+If the applicant studied a course that lasted for more than 12 months, they must have been granted at least 12 months of Student or Tier 4 (General) permission.
+All their study time should have taken place in the UK during at least 12 months of that permission period, except for permitted study abroad programs.
+For articulation programs, the final year of study in the UK is considered as the eligible course, and the relevant requirement of study in the UK applies based on the length of that course.
+However, an applicant who completes the first year of an articulation program in the UK and finishes the course overseas will not be eligible.

-Moreover, an applicant who studied their whole course whilst holding permission on a route other than the student route or former Tier 4 (General) (for example, a student who undertakes a master’s degree whilst holding permission as a dependant) route will not meet this requirement.
+If the applicant studied their whole course while holding permission on a route other than the student route or former Tier 4 (General), such as a dependant visa, they will not meet this requirement.

 Study abroad programmes

-If the Student has participated in permitted study abroad programmes this will not prevent them from meeting the study in the UK requirement.
+Participating in permitted study abroad programmes will not hinder the student from fulfilling the study in the UK requirement.

 The Covid-19 concession permitted distance learning on the student route.
 Students who began a course lasting 12 months or less in 2020 or 2021 via distance learning, and who have not previously entered the UK to study that course will be able to make a Graduate application if they make a successful Student visa application and arrive in the UK either before their permission ends or by 27 September 2021, whichever is sooner.